jkk-research/loomo_base/README.md

 To create waypoints to the loomo, you first have to ssh into the Jetson and start `roscore`.
 After that you need to use the `rosrun loomo_base loomo_odom.py ` command to initialize the starting position of the robot.
-From this point you can create your waypoints by simply using the *waypoint_creator.py* in you workspace.
+From this point you can create your waypoints by simply using the *waypoint_creator.py* in your workspace.
 In rviz you need to use the *2D Nav Goal* and mark the points you want the robot to go.
-Finally to star the process you just need to start *waypoint_loomo.py* and the robot will go to the marked points.
+Finally to start the process you just need to start *waypoint_loomo.py* and the robot will go to the marked points.

 ## Issues
 - Every time you turn on the Jetson, you first have to synchronize its time with the robot and the computer you are using, otherwise the tf messages won't work on `rviz`.